 This is a very special project with a very special story.
 Every product featured is made from fabrics that would have gone to landfill, are 100% cotton, and very durable.
 And they are mostly unique!
 They are designed with the urban explorer in mind, with lots of pockets and comfortable straps.
 Plus, their store also features a range of different products, from bumbags and weekender bags to laptop cases and various sleeves and pouches.

-This was a project envisioned by siblings as a jetpack to launch their real passion.
+This project dedicated to creating organic cotton canvas backpacks was envisioned by siblings as a jetpack to launch their real passion.
 The BabyTree Projects in Cambodia.
 This is a charity started by brother Koky and his sister Sophia, devised before her death from cancer in 2012.
 This project brings quality education to the children of Cambodia.
 Every bag you buy helps them achieve this dream, and to date they have helped over 3000 children to access better schooling.
 In 2014 they even built the Sophia Saly school on the beach in Cambodia!

 This is a grass-roots company that not only has an ecological, but a societal frame of mind.
 And the heartbreaking but joyful story of these siblings makes it all the more poignant.